microsoftgraph/ios-objectivec-apple-watch-sample/Readme.md

 ## Register your app with Microsoft Azure
 1. Sign in to the [Azure Management Portal](https://manage.windowsazure.com), using your Azure AD credentials.
-2. Select **Active Directory** on the left menu, then select the directory for your Office 365 developer site.
+2. Choose **All Items** on the left menu, then select the directory for your Office 365 developer site.
 3. On the top menu, select **Applications**.
 4. Select **Add** from the bottom menu.
 5. On the **What do you want to do** page, select **Add an application my organization is developing**.